 Hello workawayer.
-We would like to invite you to our home, an old, large, historic house at Nesodden, a peninsula near Oslo.
+We would like to invite you to our home, an old, large, historic house at Nesodden.

-I work as an interior and garden designer, stylist for real estate and magazines, and have been self-employed since 1999.
+I work as an interior architect and garden designer, stylist for real estate, used to be a fashion designer, and have been self-employed since 1999.

 I´m practical skilled, hard working and not afraid of a challenge, creative and productive, and have a wide range of experience.